SoftBank's Son humbled after Vision Fund's $8.9 billion loss

 At Uber that slide has continued as losses continue to mount and a post-IPO share lock-up ends, with its shares hitting new lows this week.

-SoftBank's investing activities are propped up by other pillars of Son's empire including domestic telco SoftBank Corp, which on Tuesday reported a 9% rise in second-quarter operating profit, beating estimates, buoyed by its cash-cow mobile business.
+SoftBank's investing activities are propped up by other pillars of Son's empire including domestic telecoms operator SoftBank Corp, which on Tuesday reported a 9% rise in second-quarter operating profit, beating estimates, buoyed by its cash-cow mobile business.

 SoftBank did not release a forecast for the current business year, saying there were too many uncertain factors.

-(Reporting by Sam Nussey; Editing by Muralikumar Anantharaman)
+(Reporting by Sam Nussey; Editing by David Dolan, Muralikumar Anantharaman and Louise Heavens)

 By Sam Nussey